kzhiquan/spider-eye/README.md

-an simple spider programmed by node.js.
+An simple spider programmed by node.js.

 It could grab web data from site, which you could configure by profile.js in the spider directory.
 And then, after you run the spider, the data/file grabbed from the site would save in mirror diretory.